wealthkernel/api-documentation-guides/docs/inbound-transfers/Basics.md

  Submitted | The inbound transfer has been submitted to WealthKernel to be processed and requested from the ceding provider.
  Accepted | The inbound transfer has been accepted by the ceding provider.
  Transferring | The funds for the inbound transfer have been sent by the ceding provider to the portfolio managed by WealthKernel.
- Completed | The funds for the inbound transfer have been received and are available in the portfolio managed by WealthKernel.
+ Transferred | The funds for the inbound transfer have been received and are available in the portfolio managed by WealthKernel.
+ Completed | The inbound transfer has been compeleted.
  Rejected | The inbound transfer has been rejected by WealthKernel.
 The reason will be communicated in the status history entry.
  Cancelled | The inbound transfer has been cancelled.